gnosis/gnosisvpn-client/ONBOARDING.md

 # Onboarding

-Setting up the GnosisVPN PoC can be somewhat complex, as it was designed as a technical showcase rather than a full-fledged product.
+Setting up the current version of GnosisVPN PoC can be somewhat complex, as it was designed as a technical proof of concept rather than a full-fledged product.
-If you are not comfortable editing configuration files or using your terminal, please wait for the next version, which will offer a more streamlined user experience.
+If you are not comfortable editing configuration files or using your terminal, or if you are unable to [run HOPR's `hoprd` node](https://docs.hoprnet.org/node/run-a-node-overview), please wait for the next version, which will offer a more streamlined user experience.
+We expect the below instructions to take approximately 1 hour (excluding wait time for obtaining your VPN IP).

 The Gnosis VPN proof of concept is a work in progress which should not be used in situations which require full anonymity.
 To manage load and aid with testing, an allow list of sites is currently enforced: the full allow list can be viewed [here](https://gnosisvpn.com/servers).